 Google AdWords makes its debut

 In 2000, Google AdWords made its debut.
 While its goal, like GoTo’s, was ultimately to generate revenue, it didn’t prioritize it at the expense of user experience.
-In addition to bidding, Google based ad positions on factors that contribute to Quality Score, which gave advertisers incentive to create great post-click experiences.
+In addition to bidding, Google based ad positions on factors that contribute to Quality Score, which gave advertisers incentive to create great post-click landing pages.

 If an advertiser bid highly, but had a low click-through rate and poor post-click landing page experience, it could still appear higher than an ad with a lower bid and higher click-through rate and post-click landing page experience.
-Up to that point, and arguably still, this was the first major push to prioritize the post-click experience.
+Up to that point, and arguably still, this was the first major push to prioritize the post-click landing page.

 Social media advertising erupts